Use your Chromebook offline

 - Read offline web pages.
 If you've saved web pages for offline viewing later, they will open in Google Chrome on your Chromebook.

 - Use other web apps.
 Some web applications also have offline counterparts, which you can find in the Chrome Web Store.
-These include The New York Times and Cloud Reader from Amazon.
+These include The Economist and Cloud Reader from Amazon.

 - Play games.
-The Chrome Web Store offers hundreds of games, many of which are also available offline, like Angry Birds and Cube Slam.
+The Chrome Web Store offers hundreds of games, many of which are also available offline, like Cut the Rope and Cube Slam.

 Casey is a Chromebook expert and author of this help page.
 Help her improve this article by leaving feedback below.